taKana671/PhotoEditor/README.md

  * Click [Face Detect] button to pixelate faces in the image on the right canvas.
  * Click [Eye Detect] button to pixelate eyes in the image on the right canvas.
  * If faild to detect, adjust scaleFactor and minNeighbors.
+ * scaleFacte is float and requires more than 1.0.
+ * minNeighbors is integer.

 #### *Make animated GIF*